 To address some of the above challenges that impede the growth of youth owned, youth focused and inclusive businesses and ultimately tackle youth unemployment in Uganda, UNDP in partnership with Stanbic Uganda Holdings Limited have developed the Youth4Business Innovation and Entrepreneurship Facility (Y4BF).
-The Facility is designed to spur impact-driven entrepreneurship and engage enterprises in tackling unemployment amongst youth (defined in this call as all persons aged 18 to 35 years inclusive) resident in
+The Facility is designed to spur impact-driven entrepreneurship and engage enterprises in tackling unemployment amongst youth1 resident in Uganda by leveraging innovations2 in selected economy sectors to create jobs and livelihood opportunities.
+The selected economy sectors for this call include: